LibrariesWest/opendata/bills/bill-payments.md

 Bill payments
 =============

+For bill data we export two files.
+A summary for basic data counts, and a full detail file.

 #### Summary

 The summary file gives some basic data about the number of bill payment records recorded in the Library Management System, separated by Library authority.